kahasim/ddpm-histo-gen/README.md

-# Denoising Diffusion Probabilistic Models for Histopathologic Image Generation
+# Denoising Diffusion Probabilistic Models for Synthetic Histopathologic Image Generation
 ## Author: Sunny Son

-This repository is primarily for the Final Proejct for Computer Vision.
+This repository is primarily for the Final Project for Computer Vision, CSGA-2271, Fall 2022.

 The experimentation is broken up into Ablation and Training, where